tidyverse/reprex/README.md

 The reprex code:

 -   Must run and, therefore, should be run **by the person posting**.
 No faking it.
 -   Should be easy for others to digest, so **they don't necessarily have to run it**.
-We might include selected bits of output. :scream:
+You are encouraged to include selected bits of output. :scream:
 -   Should be easy for others to copy + paste + run, **iff they so choose**.
 Don't let inclusion of output break executability.

-Accomplish this like so:
+Accomplished like so:

 -   use `rmarkdown::render` or, under the hood, `knitr::spin` to run the code and capture output that would display in R console
 -   use chunk option `comment = "#>"` to include the output while retaining executability